yashLadha/postorius/src/postorius/doc/development.rst

 Postorius source.
 Make sure, you use a fresh mailman.db file.

-Once the core is running, you can record the new cassette file defined in your test case like by running tox with the `rerecord` test env:
+Once the core is running, you can record the new cassette file defined in your test case like by running tox with the `record` test env:

 ::

     # This will only record the cassette files defined in my_new_test_module:
-    $ tox -e rerecord -- postorius.tests.my_new_test_module
+    $ tox -e record -- postorius.tests.my_new_test_module

     # This will re-record all cassette files:
-    $ tox -e rerecord
+    $ tox -e record

 View Auth